-All important information concerning the individual camp sites in the holiday regions of the sunny south, as well as useful travel tips can be found on the Internet at www.camping.at.
-For example, if you are coming from Germany and you want to avoid the GO-Box and Vignette motorway toll sticker, you should take the unique scenic route via the Felbertauern.
-Congestion-free travel can be enjoyed on the Tauern Autobahn, where the Tauern Tunnel has been extended and now has four lanes.
+All important information on the individual camp sites in the holiday regions of the sunny south can be found on the Internet at www.camping.at.
+Here you will also find useful tips about travelling to your holiday destination.
+For example, if you are coming from Germany and do not want to pay the GO-Box and Austrian toll sticker, you should take the route via the Felbertauern with its unique scenery.
+A congestion-free journey can be enjoyed on the Tauern motorway, where the Tauern tunnel has been extended and now has four lanes.

 To really start looking forward to your next holiday, get a copy of our free Camping Magazine.
 This introduces you to 50 selected camp site hosts who would be delighted to welcome you to a holiday full of sunshine and fun.
 The magazine can be ordered at www.camping.at or can be read online as an e-paper.